MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 #### 1. The service authenticates the user for the app

-If you configured the app to use Passthrough as its preauthentication method, the steps in this section are skipped.
+If you configured the app to use Passthrough as its pre authentication method, the steps in this section are skipped.

-If you configured the app to preauthenticate with Microsoft Entra ID, users are redirected to the Microsoft Entra STS to authenticate, and the following steps take place:
+If you configured the app to pre authenticate with Microsoft Entra ID, users are redirected to the Microsoft Entra STS to authenticate, and the following steps take place:

 1. Application proxy checks for Conditional Access policy requirements.
 The step ensures the user is assigned to the application.
 If two-step verification is required, the authentication sequence prompts the user for a second authentication method.

-2. After all checks pass, the Microsoft Entra STS issues a signed token for the application and redirects the user back to the application proxy service.
+2. The Microsoft Entra STS issues a signed token for the application and redirects the user back to the application proxy service.
 3. Application proxy verifies that the token was issued to the correct application.
-It performs other checks also, such as ensuring that the token was signed by Microsoft Entra ID, and that it is still within the valid window.
+It also ensures the token is signed by Microsoft Entra ID, and that it is still valid.
 4. Application proxy sets an encrypted authentication cookie to indicate successful authentication to the application.
-The cookie includes an expiration timestamp that's based on the token from Microsoft Entra ID.
+The cookie includes an expiration timestamp based on the token from Microsoft Entra ID.
 The cookie also includes the user name that the authentication is based on.
 The cookie is encrypted with a private key known only to the application proxy service.
 5. Application proxy redirects the user back to the originally requested URL.

-If any part of the preauthentication steps fails, the user’s request is denied, and the user is shown a message indicating the source of the problem.
+If any part of the pre authentication steps fails, the user’s request is denied, and the user is shown a message indicating the source of the problem.

 #### 2. The service places a request in the connector queue

 Connectors keep an outbound connection open to the application proxy service.
 When a request comes in, the service queues up the request on one of the open connections for the connector to pick up.

-The request includes items from the application, such as the request headers, data from the encrypted cookie, the user making the request, and the request ID.
+The request includes request headers, data from the encrypted cookie, the user making the request, and the request ID.
 Although data from the encrypted cookie is sent with the request, the authentication cookie itself is not.

 #### 3. The connector processes the request from the queue.